Multiple Random Walks on Graphs: Mixing Few to Cover Many: Applications to Standard Graphs

-Observe that Lemma \ref{harmonicreturns} gives the correct upper bound for the binary tree $\mathcal{T}_n$ and the $2d$-torus $\mathds{T}_2$.
-A matching lower bound is proved by showing there is a set which is particularly hard to cover, for the binary tree this is the set of leaves.
+In this section we prove Theorem \ref{thm:tree}.
+The upper bounds are established by applying Lemma \ref{harmonicreturns} to both graphs.
+A matching lower bound is proved by showing that both graphs have a set which is particularly hard to cover.

 \begin{proof}[Proof of Theorem \ref{thm:tree}]